AyoubMounim/mu_exercise_logger/README.md

 # Mu-Gym Logger

 This project is a simple logger to be used for gym activity book-keeping.
 The logger is written in bash and has a simple and intuitive text user interface.
-Currently, all files needed for the logger run-time are stored in the following
+By default, all files needed for the logger run-time are stored in the following directory: `$HOME/.local/share/mu_gym_logger/`.
+This behavior can be changed by setting the enviromental variable `MU_GYM_LOGGER_DIR` to any desired directory.
-directory: `$HOME/.local/share/mu_gym_logger/`.
-We may change this in the future by adding configuration options.

 ## Usage